How to Spend an Adventure-Filled Day in Page, AZ

 1 - Antelope Canyon / Rattlesnake Canyon - Antelope Canyon and Rattlesnake Canyon are slot canyons that require purchasing a ticket and using a tour guide.
 The hikes are relatively easy, although some tours require steps or use of a ladder.
 Tickets are expensive, but this slot canyon is incredible.

-2 - Horseshoe Bend - The hike out-and-back to Horseshoe Bend is a relatively easy trail, but there is no shade.
+2 - Horseshoe Bend - The hike out-and-back to Horseshoe Bend is an easy trail, but there is no shade.
 Additionally, the trail out descends the entire way, making the trek back to the car more difficult.
 Bring extra water.

 3 - Glen Canyon Dam - There is a visitor center right next to the Glen Canyon Dam with a short video explaining its construction.
 From the visitor center, it’s a short walk to the dam, and there is a pedestrian bridge for better viewing.